A Project Approval Request (PAR) is required for all construction projects greater than $100K. For more information, see the PAR guidelines.

 For further information or assistance regarding this scenario, please review University Policy 3.9, Capital Assets.

-In addition, you may elect to contact Capital Assets at email@example.com.
+In addition, you can also contact Capital Assets.

 PLCIP and PLSUCF accounts contain construction (CAPC) and expense object codes.
 When creating an asset, the construction and expense object codes are reversed and moved to an acquisition (CAPA) object code.
 If there are non-capital expenses within the project account, the non-capital expenses remain in a NONCA sub-account and will not be capitalized.